Option pricing: the intrinsic and time values of options explained

 An increase in interest rates will cause the call premiums to go up and the put premiums to decrease.
-Any changes in the interest race affect option valuation, which will have an impact on the price of the underlying asset, the strike price, volatility in the market, and dividends paid out.
+Any changes to interest rates will affect option valuation, which will have an impact on the price of the underlying asset, the strike price, volatility in the market, and dividends paid out.

 Dividends have an impact on the option premium through its effect in the underlying stock price.
 There will be a direct impact on the share price when the stock starts trading without the value of the next dividend payment.

-The option prices anticipate the payment of dividends months in advance before the date is announced.
-Then the price is calculated based on the projection.
+The option price anticipates the payment of dividends months in advance before the date is announced.
+Then the price is calculated based on the projection

 How to trade options with us

 With us, you can trade options on a wide range of markets such as forex, indices and commodities.
-We offer daily and weekly, monthly and quarterly options.
-If you trade options with us, you’ll do so using CFDs.
+We offer daily, weekly, monthly and quarterly options.
+If you trade options with us, you’ll do so using spread bets or CFDs.

 Follow these steps to trade options:

-- Learn more about options and what influences the movement of option prices
+- Learn more about options and what influences the movement of options prices

 - Decide on the best trading strategy